A. About the artwork

 1. Are all editions that Subject Matter sell limited?

 Yes if you are buying a photograph or a print; if it is a painting or collage then it is a unique piece.
 All Kind Commissions are unique artworks, made especially for you.

 2. What is a limited edition?

-3. Are all editions signed?
+3. Are limited editions signed?

 4. What is the certificate of authenticity?

 The certificate includes the original signature of the artist with the date and edition details of your purchased work.
 This protects the artist’s work and provides assurance of the work's authenticity and value.
-The certificate can be mounted to the back of the artwork.

 - DO remove dust by blowing on it;

 - DO NOT use your hand or a dry cloth to remove dust;

 - DO clean by using a small amount of mild soap or detergent mixed with lukewarm water.
 Use a clean, soft cloth or sponge.
 Dry by blotting gently with a lint-free cloth.
 Instead of soap, you can also use a cleaner designed for acrylic surfaces;